Jeffrey C. Gildersleeve, Ph.D.

 Overview

-The goal of our group is to understand how antibodies to carbohydrates are generated, what they do, and how we can use them to improve cancer care.
-We focus in two main areas: 1) developing and studying carbohydrate binding monoclonal antibodies, and 2) understanding the roles of serum anti-glycan antibodies for cancer treatment, especially immunotherapies.
+The goal of our group is to develop and exploit carbohydrate-binding antibodies as research tools, diagnostics, and therapeutics for cancer.
+We focus in several areas: 1) creating new strategies to discover and evolve anti-glycan antibodies, 2) studying endogenous carbohydrate-binding antibodies, and 3) investigating anti-glycan antibodies as potential diagnostics and therapeutics, and 4) developing new technologies for profiling glycosylation on cells and tissues, especially for discovering new cancer biomarkers.
 To facilitate these studies, we have developed a carbohydrate microarray, or glycan array, that allows high-throughput analysis of antibody binding properties and profiling of serum anti-glycan antibody populations.
-The array has over 800 array components, including a diverse collection of glycans, glycopeptides, and natural glycoproteins.
+The array has over 900 array components, including a diverse collection of glycans, glycopeptides, and natural glycoproteins.
 Our array is unique in that we use multivalent neoglycoproteins as our primary array components.
 This format allows us to readily translate array results to other applications and affords novel approaches to vary glycan presentation.

 Monoclonal Antibodies to Carbohydrates